fbpx

 Top

 Why Figueres?
-Well, because the only so called “theatre-museum” I know of is located there, and whose legacy is it?
+Because the only theatre museum I know of is located there, and whose legacy it is?
 Salvador Dali’s, of course!
-Who else would have such insane but brilliant idea to turn the walls of once burnt Municipal Theater into his own museum.
-And he has created a masterpiece!
+Who else would have such an insane but brilliant idea to turn the walls of once burnt Municipal Theater into his museum?

 barcelona-figueres-travel-glimpses-of-the-world

 Dali was born in Figueres and died here.
-He wanted to rebuilt the structure overlooking the church he was baptized in.
-Dali even lived here, next to the old Theater itself, until the end of his life.
-These walls were the ones that hosted his first exhibition.
-So, it’s like every brick and stone just screams “Dali”.
-He was asked couple of times to donate one of his pieces to his home town, but he always replied that he would do more than that – he would leave all of his work to Figueres, within his Dali Theatre Museum.
+He wanted to rebuild the structure overlooking the church he was baptized in.
+Dali even lived here, next to the old theater itself until the end of his life.
+These walls were also the ones that hosted his first exhibition.

-Interesting sculpture at the small square
+An interesting sculpture at the small square

 Queen Esther under Gala’s Boat